Tip 1: Check the company’s Google ratings & reviews

 Here are some questions you should ask in your interviews

 - How long have you been in business?

 - Do you have a process for designing websites?

 - Can you share some examples of your work?

 - What kind of design styles do you specialize in?

-- How much input will I have in the design process Check out our process for new clients ?
+- How much input will I have in the

 - Will you help with SEO and marketing?

 - How much do you charge for your services?

 When you’re meeting with a potential website design company, ask for references from their past clients.
 If they’re reluctant to provide them, that’s definitely a red flag.
 Once you have some references, follow up with those clients and ask about their experiences working with the company.